chattizen/citizens-handbook/hamilton-county/constitutional-officers/index.md

 categories:
     - hamco
 excerpt: |
     There are many other elected offices in Hamilton County government.
 Each one has a specialized function.
+ocdid: /country:us/state:tn/county:hamilton/countywide
 ---

 Constitutional officers are elected officials in Hamilton County government.
 Typically, the office they oversee has a specialized function, like determining how much property is worth.
 Constitutional officers serve four-year terms.